MaxxVolk/YASLS.NET/README.md

 ==> Input Modules (M):(N) Queues => (1):(K) Routers => (1):(1) Filter (Always/RegExp/Filter Module) => (1):(1) Parser => (R):(L) Output Modules

+### Treading Model ###

+* Each Input and Output module runs in its own thread.
+* Each Queue runs in its own thread together with any Attribute Extractor Modules attached (i.e. attribute extractors running within the same thread as the main queue process).
+* Each Route runs in its own thread together with optional Filter and Parser Modules.

 ## Configuration ##

 Server configuration file is a JSON structured file.
 For users convenience, a JSON schema is supplied with the server.